#22 Lymph node, Reticular Tissue (Silver Stain, Bielschowsky)

 #31 Bronchial lymph node (H & Azure II-Eosin)

 This is a good slide for studying the vascularization and cytological features of the different regions of the node.
-Under low power identify the cortex, the non-nodular thymus- dependent area and the medulla.
+Under low power identify the cortex, the paracortex and the medulla.
 Notice the arteries, veins, and efferent lymphatic vessels.
-Under low power in the cortex examine the germinal centers and the dark surrounding zone within the lymphatic nodules.
+In the cortex examine the germinal centers and the dark surrounding zone within the lymphatic nodules.
 The dark zone surrounding the germinal center is composed of densely packed small and medium-sized lymphocytes, separated from each other by layers of flattened pale-staining reticular cells.
-Under high magnification, the light zone (germinal center) of the follicle may be observed to contain abundant lymphocytes.
-Note the centroblast which are large cells with a large nucleus and prominent nucleolus; the nucleus is more or less centrally located in the cell and is surrounded by a relatively narrow rim of strongly basophilic cytoplasm.
-Some centroblasts in mitosis are evident in this zone.
+Under high magnification, the germinal center of the follicle may be observed to contain abundant lymphocytes.
+Note the activated B cells, which have a large centrally located nucleus and prominent nucleolus surrounded by a relatively narrow rim of strongly basophilic cytoplasm.
 There are also a few free macrophages with engulfed cellular debris.
-Some pale-staining nuclei of reticular cells can also be seen.

-Within the thymus-dependent area of the cortex, identify the postcapillary venules lined by unusual cuboidal endothelial cells.
+Within the paracortex, identify the postcapillary venules lined by unusual cuboidal endothelial cells.
 Notice the numerous small lymphocytes traversing the walls of these venules.
 The postcapillary venules are the site of entrance of B and T lymphocytes into the parenchyma of the lymph node.
 The T cells remain in the thymic dependent cortical zone and the B cells migrate to the nodular regions.
 Postcapillary venules are not present in the nodular region of the cortex or in the medullary cords.

 Next, examine the medullary region of the lymph node.
 Lymphocytes are seen in the medullary sinuses, which are discontinuously lined by endothelial cells.
 The medullary cords are more cellular and consist of reticular cells, lymphocytes, macrophages, and plasma cells.
 Plasma cells have abundant, very basophilic cytoplasm, a prominent Golgi zone and an eccentric nucleus whose chromatin has a "cartwheel" appearance.
 The plasma cell secretes antibody.